SAP/abap-file-formats/doc/specification.md

 ```abap
 "!
 This is the description
 ```
-If no description is given, either the title if it is provided or the component name transformed to camel case is shown in the JSON schema.
+If no description is given, either the title, if provided, or the component name transformed to camel case is shown in the JSON schema.

 ### Enum Values
 To pass enum values to a JSON schema, a type and a constant are specified.
 The names of the components of the constant are written as external (JSON) values to the JSON schema after being transformed to camel case.
 The corresponding values of the components represent the internal (ABAP) values.
-Descriptions of the enum values are passed to the schema in the same way as above.
+Descriptions of the enum values are passed to the schema in the same way as described above.

-The type specifies the underlying data type and links to the constant via the following annotation.
+The type specifies the underlying data type and links to the constant via the following annotation:
 ```abap
 "! $values {@link source_name.data:constant_name}
 ```
 ### Extreme Values
-For numerical types, (exclusive) minimum and (exclusive) maximum values can be specified via the annoational keywords
+For numerical types, (exclusive) minimum and (exclusive) maximum values can be specified via the annotational keywords
 ```abap
 "! $minimum value
 "! $exclusiveMinimum value